 - VPN protocol – A VPN protocol is basically a method by which a device creates a secured connection to a VPN server.

-- VPN service – For our purposes here, a VPN service is an entity that provides you with the ability to use their VPN network – they usually also provide VPN software, but not always.
+- VPN service – For our purposes here, a VPN service is an entity that provides you with the ability to use their VPN network.
+Usually, a VPN service provides custom VPN apps (clients) for different devices and operating systems, but not always.
 Access is usually sold via a subscription.
 The terms ‘VPN service’ and ‘VPN provider’ are used interchangeably.

 Now we will get into the basics of how a VPN actually works.